 - Charities can fight for what’s right without fear of funding cuts

-- Take back our democracy
+- Communities can take back our democracy from vested interests

 Save the ABC & SBS